Chrisdeleon91/Algorithmic-Trading-Project-2/README.md

 * **Algorithm Development**: Chris and Russell will collaborate to design, test and optimize our trading algorithms using Backtrader.

-* **Interface Design**: Victor will take the helm in designing a sleek, intuitive, and interactive interface using Streamlit, ensuring the system is user-friendly and efficient.
+* **Interface Design**: Victor will take the helm in designing a sleek, intuitive, and interactive interface using Plotty Express, ensuring the system is user-friendly and efficient.

-* **Data Management**: Victor and Russell will ata sourcing, formatting and data management.
+* **Data Management**: Victor and Russell: data sourcing, formatting and data management.

 * **Integration & Testing**: The team will collaborate in this final phase to integrate all system components, followed by rigorous testing to ensure optimal performance.